The comfort of dim sum at home

-From its foundations, dim sum is about connection – sharing and connecting over tasty food and hot tea.
+From its foundations, dim sum has been about connection – sharing and connecting over tasty food and hot tea.
 The term dim sum is often translated as “a little touch of heart”.
 That is the essence of what we do and who we are.
 Sharing a touch of heart with the community around us.

 Kam Wai has been a part of the evolving face of Chinatown since we opened our doors in 1991 on Gore St. A lot has changed in the neighbourhood since then, and we’ve changed with it; but the importance of food, family and connection remain a central part of who we are as a family-run company.
 Family takes on many shapes and sizes but all of us can connect over a warm, delicious meal.